DotFox/edn.c/README.md

 **Restrictions:**
 - Only decimal (base-10) integers supported for both numerator and denominator
+- Octal (base-8) integers supported keeping compatibility with Clojure where it is **incorrectly** interpreted as decimal integers with leading zeros.
 - Both numerator and denominator must fit in `int64_t`
 - Denominator must be positive (negative denominators are rejected)
 - Denominator cannot be zero
 - No whitespace allowed around `/`
-- Hex, octal, binary notations not supported for ratios
+- Hex and binary notations not supported for ratios

 **Example:**
 ```c